UBC Certificate in Immigration

 You are assessed on each course according to UBC and ICCRC assessment guidelines to ensure you are successful in acquiring the skills and concepts needed to practice in the field of immigration consulting.
-Assessments include written assignments, quizzes, practical assignments and an examination at the end of each module.
+Assessments include written assignments, quizzes, practical assignments and an examination at the end of each course.
 To graduate and receive a UBC certificate, you must complete all seven required courses, earning an average of 70%.

 The UBC Certificate in Immigration: Laws, Policies and Procedures Program is taught by lawyers and practitioners highly experienced in the field of immigration.
 The instructors are members in good standing of the Canadian Bar Association or of ICCRC and have a broad scope of experience and knowledge in their area of immigration law, policy and procedures.
 They are able to draw upon a depth of examples, cases and practical experience from actively managing and conducting responsible and ethical practices of their own.

 Cancellation and withdrawal policies

 UBC Extended Learning may sometimes cancel courses due to insufficient enrolment or other reasons.
 If this occurs, a refund is processed and mailed automatically.
-UBC Continuing Studies does not guarantee that a particular course will be offered at a particular time.
+UBC Extended Learning does not guarantee that a particular course will be offered at a particular time.